-the behavior rules.
+This distribution is a function of factors aside from the market interest rate that render current dollars preferable to future dollars.
+The Commercial Demand Module is designed to accept a distribution of risk-adjusted time preferences as input.
+This is a discrete distribution; it takes the form of a list of real risk-adjusted time preferences, and a proportion of commercial consumers corresponding to each riskadjusted time preference.29 The risk-adjusted time preference distribution is modeled independently of the behavior rules.
 The risk-adjusted time preference, which appears as an interest rate premium, is intended to reflect differences in consumer preferences between capital costs (paid initially) and fuel and O&M costs (incurred over the lifetime of the equipment).
 The value of this interest rate premium influences the annualized installed capital cost through an annuity payment financial factor based on the 10-year Treasury note rate, the risk-adjusted time preference premium, and expected physical equipment lifetime.
 The sum of the 10-year Treasury note rate and the consumer risk-adjusted time preference premium is referred to as the implicit discount rate, i.e., the interest rate required to reflect actual purchases.
 The implicit discount rate is also known as a hurdle rate to emphasize consideration of all factors, both financial and nonfinancial, that affect an equipment purchase decision.
 The combination of these factors results in the height of the "hurdle" for the purchase decision.
+A 3% discount rate floor is set per Federal Energy Management Program (FEMP) Title 10 code of federal regulations (CFR) § 436.14.

 The model results are sensitive to the distribution of the risk-adjusted time preference premiums.
 If the distribution is denser at the high premiums, the annualized cost of capital for all new equipment will rise.
 Higher annualized capital cost implies that fewer buildings will be retrofitted and that equipment that has a higher installed capital cost is less likely to be chosen over a technology with a lower initial cost and higher operating and fuel costs.
 Typically, those technology and vintage combinations with high installed capital costs are high-efficiency pieces of equipment, so that the indirect effect of this scenario is that fuel consumption is likely to be higher.
-The values currently used in the Commercial Demand Module have been developed using case studies on the payback period or risk-adjusted time preferences regarding the adoption of a specific technology and recent surveys that examine perceptions of energy efficiency and green building practices.29 The model allows variation in the distribution on an annual basis to accommodate simulation of policy scenarios targeting consumers' hurdle (or implicit discount) rates.
-For AEO2013 the distribution of consumer risk-adjusted time preference premiums includes adjustments to reflect recent legislation affecting federal purchasing requirements, to account for funding provided in ARRA09, and to incorporate survey findings.
-The distribution is assumed constant over the projection horizon after 2013.30 The module currently uses expected physical equipment lifetime as the discount horizon.
-Appendix A provides additional documentation and sources for the distribution of risk-adjusted time preference premiums.
+The values currently used in the Commercial Demand Module have been developed using case studies on the payback period or risk-adjusted time preferences regarding the adoption of a specific technology and recent surveys that examine perceptions of energy efficiency and green building practices.
+30 The model allows variation in the distribution on an annual basis to accommodate simulation of policy scenarios targeting consumers' hurdle (or implicit discount) rates.
+For AEO2014 the distribution of consumer risk-adjusted time preference premiums includes adjustments to reflect recent legislation affecting federal purchasing